bearp2d/Payment-Solution-Using-Stripe/README.md

 # PayMe

 PayMe is a checkout payment solution built on top of Stripe API.
-The application is used as a real-world SaaS example in my [book](https://maxkostinevich.com/books/laravel-saas/).
+The application is used as a real-world SaaS example.

 ### Demo
 Demo is available at [PayMe.rocks](https://payme.rocks)